flintlib/flint/doc/source/overview.rst

 Feature overview
 ===============================================================================

-Arb builds upon `FLINT <http://flintlib.org/>`_, which deals with efficient computation over exact domains such as the rational numbers and finite fields.
-Arb extends FLINT to cover computations with real and complex numbers.
-The problem when computing with real and complex numbers is that approximations (typically floating-point numbers) must be used, potentially leading to incorrect results.

 Ball arithmetic, also known as mid-rad interval arithmetic, is an extension of floating-point arithmetic in which an error bound is attached to each variable.
-This allows computing rigorously with real and complex numbers.
+This allows computing with real and complex numbers in a mathematically rigorous way.

 With plain floating-point arithmetic, the user must do an error analysis to guarantee that results are correct.
 Manual error analysis is time-consuming